A Look Back at the Faculty-Level ECOS: A Real-World Simulation for DFASM3 Students

 • 5 people dedicated to simulation,

-• 3 PS during the day, 11 PSS per day, 7 PS in the morning and 7 PS in the afternoon,
+• 3 PS during the day, 11 PSS for the day, 7 PS in the morning and 7 PS in the afternoon,

 • 12 educational leaders.

-Thanks to this faculty-based ECOS, students were able to confront realistic clinical situations and prepare for future national ECOS exams.
+Thanks to this faculty-level ECOS, students were able to tackle realistic clinical scenarios and prepare for the upcoming national ECOS exams.

-A big thank you to all the teams involved in making this event a success!
+A big thank you to all the teams who worked hard to make this event a success!